Climate risk metrics

 We’re actively working to expand this product’s value and coverage:

-• New countries in the agriculture supply chain (e.g., Germany, Canada, UK)
+• New countries in the agriculture supply chain to provide more field-level visibility (e.g., Brazil, Australia, Argentina)

 • Support for other CSRD-relevant risk categories, such as biodiversity, water scarcity, and land use change